huozhi/codice/README.md

 - `title` (optional): A string representing the title of the editor.
 - `controls` (optional): A boolean value indicating whether to display the controls for the editor.
 - `lineNumbers` (optional): A boolean value indicating whether to display line numbers in the editor.
+- `fontSize` (optional): A string representing the font size of the editor.
+The default value is `inherit`.

 Additionally, you can pass any other props to the `Editor` component, which will be applied to the root `div` element.